utkuozbulak/utkuozbulak.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
 I am a Research Professor at Ghent University Global Campus, where my research spans several key areas at the intersection of artificial intelligence and medical applications.
-My current work focuses on <span style="color:blue">medical and biomedical imaging</span>, <span style="color:green">trustworthy and explainable AI</span>, and <span style="color:orange">self-supervised learning</span>.
+My current work focuses on medical and biomedical imaging, trustworthy and explainable AI, and self-supervised learning.
 <br><br>
 My interests lie in developing AI-driven solutions that enhance clinical decision-making, improve interpretability, and ensure reliability in real-world medical and biomedical settings.
+These days, I'm working on surgical video understanding with video object segmentation models such as SAM2 and AI-assisted characterization of sub-visible particles in biopharmaceuticals (classification, clustering, and segmentation).
+If you're working on cool projects within my areas of interest that I can contribute to, feel free to reach out!
 </div>
 <br>
 Here’s a brief overview of my career, including my current and past research focus, as well as my publications: